Funded Projects for APAEM Members.

 Our research team strives to have societal impact with our projects.
 If your organization is interested in becoming one of our collaborators, please contact us at email@example.com.

-Monetary Policy and Subsidy Policy in a Global Economy with Innovation and Technology Transfer
+Effects of Monetary Policy and Subsidy Policy on Innovation and Economic Growth in a Data Economy

 Principal Investigator: Prof. Yibai YANG

-This project explores the impacts of two policy regimes on innovation and technology transfer in a global economy.
-The policy regimes in consideration include monetary policy and subsidy policy.
-Therefore, this project will consist of two research topics, including how (a) monetary policy (in terms of inflation) and (b) subsidy policy (in terms of research subsidies) on innovation and technology transfer in multinational firms’ foreign direct investment (FDI).
+This project aims to explore the impacts of two policy instruments on innovation and economic growth in a data economy.
+The policy instruments in consideration include monetary policy and subsidy policy.
+Therefore, this project will consist of two research topics, including how (a) monetary policy (in terms of inflation) and (b) subsidy policy (in terms of research subsidies) on innovation and economic growth in a dynamic general equilibrium model with a data-provision process.